International Socialist Organization: History

-The organization organized and took part in protests against the Iraq War, became involved in the Campus Antiwar Network and cooperated with Iraq Veterans Against the War.
+The organization organized and took part in protests against the Iraq War, became involved in the Campus Antiwar Network, and cooperated with Iraq Veterans Against the War.

 By 2009, members argued that it was "by far the largest socialist organisation in the United States today, attracting to revolutionary ideas a much larger number of young activists than any of the others."
 Four years later, an outside observer estimated that the organization had "at least 1,500 members."
-The ISO also helped to organize the Chicago Teachers Union strike of 2012, which it characterized as an example of a new era of Social movement unionism.
+The ISO also helped to organize the Chicago Teachers Union strike of 2012, which it called an example of a new era of Social movement unionism.

 Even after the split with the IST, ISO continued to receive informal guidance from leaders of the UK SWP, such as Chris Harman.
-The relationship deteriorated further, however, after Harman's death and the 2013 crisis in the UK SWP.
+But the relationship deteriorated further after Harman's death and the 2013 crisis in the UK SWP.
 The ISO sharply rebuked Alex Callinicos for his "bureaucratic tendencies" in maintaining control in the fallout of a rape allegation.
-Ironically, a similar situation led to the dissolution of the ISO six years later.
+Ironically, a similar situation would lead to the dissolution of the ISO six years later.

 At this time, the organization also became somewhat more open to ideas outside the tradition inaugurated by Cliff.
-In 2013, Richard Seymour observed a "lack of a set of 'lines'".
-He wrote, "I know ISO members who are straightforwardly 'state cap', others who are 'bureaucratic collectivist'.
+In 2013, Richard Seymour observed a "lack of a set of 'lines.'"
+He wrote, "I know ISO members who are straightforwardly 'state cap,' others who are 'bureaucratic collectivist'.
 I know members who are 'Political Marxists', others who are more orthodox ...
 This is a far more diverse ecology inside one organisation than I have been used to."
 This period of openness led to controversy.
-While some commentators viewed this positively, others claimed that the organization remained sectarian.
-For example, Jeffrey St. Clair wrote in CounterPunch that ISO had become less socialist in membership and identification, and opined that they were more concerned with "lash[ing] out at nearly every popular uprising of the last 50 years for being doctrinally impure, from the Cuban Revolution to the Zapatistas, from the protests at the WTO to the Bolivarian Revolution".
+While some commentators viewed this favorably, others said the organization remained sectarian.
+For example, Jeffrey St. Clair wrote in CounterPunch that ISO had become less socialist in membership and identification, and that they were more concerned with "lash[ing] out at nearly every popular uprising of the last 50 years for being doctrinally impure, from the Cuban Revolution to the Zapatistas, from the protests at the WTO to the Bolivarian Revolution."